3 Reasons Why Email Marketing is Still Effective

 A 4400% ROI?!
 That’s crazy.
 But wait, it gets crazier.
 Email marketing also drives more conversions than any other marketing channel, including search and social.
 And, consumers who purchase products through email spend 138% more than those that don’t receive email offers.
 Clearly, email campaigns are powerful revenue drivers.
 So what is it about email that makes it such an effective marketing tool?

-Well first, a lot of people use email.
+First, a lot of people use email.
 Over 85% of adults in the U.S. send and receive messages.
 And of those people, 90% of them check their inbox every day.
 People can (and do) check their email almost anywhere— 11% of people admit to checking their email during a formal ceremony.

 #2 Email Automation Builds Trust

 We know email marketing has a high ROI for some very compelling reasons.
 But it also helps you stay engaged with your customers through automation.
-Now, we’ve all gotten that “Happy Birthday!” email from our dentist.
+We’ve all gotten that “Happy Birthday!” email from our dentist.
 While that is an example of automation, it’s not a very good one.
 You can (and should) think bigger and better.

 Automation is a powerful email marketing feature that allows you to send multiple touchpoints, triggered by time or action, to customers throughout their buying journey.

 To make the most of automation, you want to be strategic.
 This starts by mapping out the customer journey and building email campaigns tailored to that journey.
-This way, you’re not sending random emails, but rather emails that are timely, relevant, and catch people at the right time with the right message.
+This way, you’re not sending random emails, but emails that are timely, relevant, and catch people at the right time with the right message.

-Automation strategies work.
 Automated emails get 119% higher click rates compared to one-time emails sent to an entire subscriber list.
 And, automated emails have conversion rates up to 50% because, again, you’re sending perfectly timed emails that catch people when they’re ready to act.
 In the beginning, the act may be opening your emails and clicking through to your website.
 Later the act may be purchasing a product or leaving a review.

 If someone purchases a product or opts into your subscriber list, sending them a welcome email would be wise.
 On average, 320% more revenue is attributed to welcome emails.
 They set the tone for the kind of relationship you’ll have with your customers.
 Sharing instructions, tips, or answers to common questions signals to customers that you care about creating a positive brand experience.